 Participating contracts are those that may be eligible to share in any dividends declared by the Company.
-Participating contracts issued by the Company represented 54% of the Company's policyholders' reserves and liabilities for deposit-type contracts as of December 31, 2017 and 52% as of December 31, 2016.
+Participating contracts issued by the Company represented 54% of the Company's policyholders' reserves and liabilities for deposit-type contracts as of December 31, 2018 and December 31, 2017.